Author: Ron Graham

 eat her flesh and burn her up The angel tells John that in his visions he will see evil destroy itself as God executes his purpose (Revelation 17:16).

-Among these visions are the supper for the birds who eat the flesh of the flesh of kings fallen in a failed battle against Jesus, and the lake which burns with fire and brimstone (Revelation 19:17-21, Revelation 20:7-10).
+Among these visions are the supper for the birds who eat the flesh of kings fallen in a failed battle against Jesus, and the lake which burns with fire and brimstone (Revelation 19:17-21, Revelation 20:7-10).

 many waters John had seen an atrocious woman who "sits on many waters" (Revelation 17:1).